a-l-partis/SLEEC-ADAPT/README.md

 ### Setup ###

-* Download eclipse 2025-09 and create a workspace.
+* Download the eclipse modelling framework 2025-09 and create a workspace.

 * Open eclipse marketplace and install xtext